mahesh-ai-ml-ds/EDA/AMZN-Coupon-Acceptance/readme.md

 - Drivers with only high school education are more likely to accept the coupons

 ### Next Steps ###
-- Use the actionable observations to adjust the coupon delivery model and create a more focussed coupon distribution campaign
+- Use the actionable observations to adjust the coupon delivery model and create a more focussed coupon distribution campaign.
 - Proceed with subsequent encoding of data to generate either Decision Trees or other models to help campaign leaders use prediction from models to create targeted and effective campaigns.
+- The 12000 records are not sufficient to ensure the accuracy of our analysis and conclusions.
+As a result, be cautious when interpreting the findings and consider gathering more data to improve the robustness of the analysis.